tryamkin/Resume.project/README.md

-# My HTMLS and CSS Resume.project
+# My HTML and Resume.project